-Leann Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage
+LeAnn Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage

-Leann Rimes was sure to the pulses of her social media fans racing on Monday when she posted a racy photo of herself to her Instagram story.
+LeAnn Rimes was sure to set the pulses of her social media fans racing on Monday when she posted a racy photo of herself to her Instagram story.

 In the sexy snapshot, Leann Rimes is seen sporting a skimpy dress that shows off her curves as she promotes one of her upcoming performances.